semgrep/semgrep-docs/docs/release-notes/november-2022.md

 #### General documentation additions

 - The [Contributing rules](/contributing/contributing-to-semgrep-rules-repository/) documentation now provides sections with [General rule requirements](/contributing/contributing-to-semgrep-rules-repository/#general-rule-requirements), [Semgrep registry rule requirements](/contributing/contributing-to-semgrep-rules-repository/#semgrep-registry-rule-requirements), and [Including fields required by security category](/contributing/contributing-to-semgrep-rules-repository/#including-fields-required-by-security-category).
-- You may now also log in to Semgrep App from documentation website.
+- You may now also log in to Semgrep App from the documentation website.
 The **Login** button is available next to the docs search bar.

 #### Semgrep App

-- The [Managing projects through tags](/semgrep-app/tags/) document that explains how to use tags in projects added to Semgrep App.
+- The [Managing projects through tags](/semgrep-app/tags/) document explains how to use tags in projects added to Semgrep App.

 #### Semgrep CLI

-- The [Experiments](/writing-rules/experiments/introduction/) category now provides an introduction, in addition, [Deprecated experiments](/writing-rules/experiments/deprecated-experiments/) section is now an independent document.
+- The [Experiments](/writing-rules/experiments/introduction/) category now provides an introduction, in addition, the [Deprecated experiments](/writing-rules/experiments/deprecated-experiments/) section is now an independent document.
 - Added [Field sensitivity](/writing-rules/data-flow/taint-mode/#field-sensitivity) section to taint analysis documentation.

 ### Changes